abeltranes/abeltranes.github.io/docs/definitionsandacronyms.md

 ## Pages with children

 Sometimes you will want to create a page with many children (a section).
 First, it is recommended that you keep pages that are related in a directory together...
-For example, in these docs, we keep all of the written documentation in the `./docs` directory and each of the sections in subdirectories like `./docs/ui-components` and `./docs/utilities`.
+For example, in these docs, we keep all of the written documentation in the `./docs` directory and each of the sections in subdirectories like `./docs/ui-components`.
 This gives us an organization like:

 ```
 +-- ..